' Abstract

 with articles and modifiers, etc. which must agree with the gender of the noun.
 These languages’

-neuter category, however.
+gendered grammar has an additional neuter category, however.
 So these grammars can be called

 tri-gendered nature, as opposed to dualist.
 English is a Germanic language and at one time had tri-